Prevent summer learning loss: refresh your kids learning skills. Fun ways to keep kids learning and be ready for back to school season.

-In the Fall, one of the first things students do when they return to school is take a standardize test.
-Over time, the results of these tests show that students score lower after the Summer break, which has led to the term known as ‘summer learning loss’.
-There are tons of articles and statistics about this issue on the internet, so I will not go into details about this, because my main concern in this article is for the kids to have a fun, yet educational summer that would also help prevent ‘summer learning loss’.
-There are ton of activities that kids of all ages can do to prevent summer learning loss.
-But I am looking for activities other than those commonly listed – I’m talking about fun ways to learn about science and math and reading, and the kids won’t even know they are learning, but also saving money doing so.
+In the Fall, one of the first things students do when they go back to school after summer is take a standardize test.
+Over time, the results of these tests show that students score lower after the summer break, which has led to the term known as ‘summer learning loss‘.
+There are tons of articles and statistics about this issue on the internet, so I will not go into details about this, because my main concern in this article is for the kids to have a fun, yet educational summer and other school breaks that would also help prevent ‘summer learning loss’.
+There are ton of activities that kids of all ages can do to prevent student learning loss.
+But I am looking for activities other than those commonly listed for kids to do during school breaks – I’m talking about fun ways to learn about science and math and reading, and the kids won’t even know they are learning, but also saving money doing so.

-Summer camps offer great STEM and other academic activities that are also educational, but they’re also quite pricey.
+Summer and school break camps offer great STEM and other academic activities that are also educational, but they’re also quite pricey.
 If you have more than one kid, it can really add up!
-Not everyone can afford summer camps.
-Studies have shown that students from disadvantaged backgrounds suffer the most from summer learning loss, and it is speculated that this may be because during the summer there are less resources available for these students.
+Not everyone can afford camps.
+Studies have shown that students from disadvantaged backgrounds suffer the most from summer learning loss, and it is speculated that this may be because during the school breaks there are less resources available for these students.

-What fun activities can be done that prevent summer learning loss?
+What fun activities can be done that prevent student learning loss?
+What activities and games are there for ‘back to school readiness’?
 That’s when I started looking around for activities we can do at home as well as outdoors while saving money.

 Not every project has to be science project in order to maintain math and science skills during the Summer.
 Arts and crafts projects are also a fun way to learn.
 Anyone can do arts and crafts project, there’s also no age limit.
 The website All FREE Kids Crafts has tons of ideas for every age and occasion.
 Its totally FREE!
 Enter your email and they’ll send you a Spring Crafts eBook for free too!
 They have a section for seasonal crafts,